What You Need to Know About HPV

 Yes, hundreds of millions of doses of HPV vaccines have been administered to patients around the world, and many large studies have shown that the vaccine is both safe and effective.
 Minor reactions such as redness or swelling at the injection site, soreness in the arm, and mild headaches and fever have been known to occur.
 If you have concerns, discuss them with your doctor.

-Serious side effects can occur in very rare cases, however, the benefits to receiving the vaccine far outweigh the risks of serious side effects.
+Serious side effects can occur in very rare cases, however, the benefits of receiving the vaccine far outweigh the risks of serious side effects.

 Do women still need Pap tests if they have been vaccinated?